Mike Neville (newsreader): Return to Tyne Tees

 In 1996, Neville was approached by Tyne Tees Television and offered a chance to return to the commercial station.
-Tyne Tees offered him his own hour long news programme, North East Tonight with Mike Neville.
+Tyne Tees offered him his own hour-long news programme, North East Tonight with Mike Neville.
 Neville made the switch back to Tyne Tees, which coincided with a short-lived station rebrand from Tyne Tees to Channel 3 North East.
 Shortly after its launch, North East Tonight won the Royal Television Society's award for best regional news programme.
 In 1998, it won a World Service Medal in New York for "Best News Magazine Programme".

 While at Tyne Tees, he revived his regional chat show, The Mike Neville Show and presented occasional specials including Christmas Past and the station's 40th anniversary celebrations in 1999.

 In 2003, Neville received the Outstanding Contribution Award at the Tom Cordner North East Press Awards ceremony and two years later, Northumbria University conferred an honorary degree upon him.

 Neville remained with Tyne Tees until shortly after the station moved to new smaller studios in Gateshead in July 2005 – at the time, he underwent an emergency operation to remove a blood clot from his leg.
 Despite intending to return, Neville announced his retirement from regional television news on 5 June 2006.
 By this point, he was Britain's longest serving TV presenter, having received a Unique Achievement award from the Royal Television Society in 2001.

 Neville went on to make occasional guest appearances on TV and radio, including a BBC Four documentary celebrating regional television in July 2011.
-In February 2017, he was honoured again by the Royal Television Society in the North East with a special award in February 2017 to mark his 80th birthday.
+In February 2017, he was honoured again by the Royal Television Society in the North East with a special award to mark his 80th birthday.

 Personal life

 He lived in Whickham with his wife Pamela Edwards, whom he married in 1962 after they met in repertory theatre in Blyth.
-She survives him with their daughter, Carolyn.
+They had a daughter, Carolyn.

 On 6 September 2017, Neville's family announced he had died at the Queen Elizabeth Hospital in Gateshead, following a short illness caused by cancer.